manikyaswathi/harp/README.md

  Execution time: 1965 seconds

 ### **Follow these steps to setup the HARP framework on a standalone Linux system:**
-* Use the below commands to install the dependencies using pip
+* Use these commands to install the dependencies using pip
   ```bash
   pip install psutil
   pip install tensorflow